rxOred/blog/content/post/analysis/anubis/anubis.md

             }
 ```

-Since this is an IntentService, onHandleIntent is the first method that will get executed. quoting android api reference

-**"This method is invoked on the worker thread with a request to process.
-Only one Intent is processed at a time, but the processing happens on a worker thread that runs independently from other application logic"**

 it looks like the method tries to sleep for 10000 miliseconds inside an infinite loop. if it fails, it prints the stack trace.

 ```java